Lucia Stafford: Career

 In advance of the 2022 season, Stafford moved to train at the Bowerman Track Club in Portland, joining her sister Gabriela.
 However, they would both depart the club early in the following year, citing controversy around another club member, Shelby Houlihan.
 Stafford made her World Indoor debut at the 2022 edition in Belgrade, finishing eighth in the 1500 m.
 She went on to make her World Athletics Championships debut as well, but came thirty-fourth in the heats of the 4:09.67 and did not advance to the semi-finals.
 She was also named to Canada's team for the 2022 Commonwealth Games in Birmingham, but her preparations were hindered by contracting COVID-19.
 Despite this, she qualified to the 1500 m final and finished eleventh, albeit well off her personal best.
 Stafford reflected that "all you can ask for yourself is to do your best.
 I know it's very far from where I want to be, but I always count on myself to do my best."

+Following her departure from the Bowerman Club, Stafford resumed training in Toronto with longtime coach Terry Radchenko.
 On January 28, 2023, Stafford broke the North American indoor record in the 1000 metres with a time of 2:33.75 at the Boston University John Thomas Terrier Classic in Boston.
 She moved to ninth on the world indoor all-time list.
+After narrowly missing the World Athletics Championship qualifying standard for the 1500 m at the 2023 Millrose Games, she cleared it with a personal best 4:02.03 at the USATF LA Grand Prix on May 27.
+Stafford finished 28th in the heats of the 1500 m at the 2023 World Athletics Championships, running a 4:05.21.
+She later described the heat as "probably the most physical race I've been in.
+When you're competing with the best in the world, there's no room for imperfection."

+She competed in the 1500 metres at the 2024 Summer Olympics in Paris in August 2024.

 Personal life

-The daughter of James Stafford and Maria Luisa Gardner, Stafford has, in addition to her sister Gabriela, a younger brother Nicholas and two younger step-sisters, Gabrielle and Talia.
-She has a step-mother, Leanne Shafir.
-Her mother passed away due to leukemia when Lucia was 10.
+Stafford is the daughter of Jamie Stafford, a statistics professor at the University of Toronto, and Maria Luisa Gardner, a teacher.
+When Stafford was 10, her mother died from leukemia.
+Stafford has an older sister Gabriela Debues-Stafford, who is also an Olympian runner.
+She also has a younger brother, Nicholas.
+Stafford’s family includes her stepmother, Leanne Shafir, and stepsisters, Talia and Gabrielle.
 Both Gabriela and Lucia are trilingual, speaking English, French and Spanish.

+In the fall of 2022, Stafford enrolled in the singer/songwriter program at Seneca College.